-1: Zone Architecture Block Diagram
+Figure 1: Zone Architecture Block Diagram

 3.2.1 Data Model

-The data that can be exchanged in SIF is defined using a series of data objects.
-These objects are expressed using [XML] and are defined structurally by this document and associated schemas, with this document and supporting documentation defining the semantics behind the exchange of individual data objects.
-StudentPersonal , StudentSchoolEnrollment and StaffPersonal are three of the many predefined data objects.
+Data exchanged in SIF is defined using a series of data objects.
+These objects are expressed using [XML] and are defined structurally by this document and associated schemas, with this document and supporting documentation defining the semantics behind the exchange of individual data objects such asStudentPersonal , StudentSchoolEnrollment and StaffPersonal

 3.2.2 Zone Architecture

-Although there are many variations of SIF topographies, the common feature is that a number of applications wish to share data.
-All SIF implementations, regardless of their complexity, consist of one or more applications with their associated agents communicating via a Zone Integration Server (ZIS).
+The common feature of all SIF topographies is that a number of applications wish to share data.
 One typical use of SIF is to connect products from various vendors together within a single school.
-These applications could include a student information application, a food service program, and a library automation application.
-Each of these applications has a vendor-provided interface program called an Agent.
+Typical applications include a student information application, a food service program, and a library automation application.
+Each of these applications are accessed through a vendor-provided interface program called an Agent.

 Since the same school shares these applications, it makes sense to group them together into a logical entity.
-This entity is referred to as a Zone and is managed by a Zone Integration Server (ZIS).
+This entity is referred to as a zone and is managed by a Zone Integration Server (ZIS).

-There are no predefined sizes for zones, so a zone can be as large or small as required in order to meet the needs of the customer.
+There are no predefined sizes for zones, so a zone can be as large or small as required in order to meet the needs of the end user.

-An application relies on its agent to exchange data using a predefined data model.
-Agents then communicate with other agents using the ZIS as a routing resource.
-The ZIS also provides access control so the customer can control which applications have access to which SIF data.
+An application relies on its agent to exchange data using predefined data objects.
+Agents then communicate with other agents by routing these data objects througha ZIS.
+One ZIS can communicate with other zone by sending data object to the other zone’s ZIS.
+Through this mechanism one can create a complex infrastructure for sharing information across schools, districts, states, etc.

+To avoid extensive and potentially erroneous access to information, the ZIS also provides access control so the Zone Adminstrator can control which applications have access to which SIF data.

 3.2.2.1 Contexts

 The Zone is the primary means of partitioning data, applications, and policies.
 Zones are typically organized around geographic boundaries (e.g. school, district, region, state) or functional boundaries (e.g. horizontal integration, student locator services, data warehousing and reporting services).
-A SIF Context offers the ability to further partition the data within a Zone, to offer different perspectives of the data based on customer needs and application abilities.
-For example, while a student information system typically serves as the source for student-related data in the default context of a zone that integrates applications in a school or district, a data warehouse might better be suited to provide a historical or longitudinal perspective of that exact same student data in a different context, a context more suited to the reporting and data warehousing needs of an implementation.
-Contexts enable customers and system integrators to work with data in new ways while retaining the zone topologies commonly in use in implementations.
+A SIF Context offers the ability to further partition the data within a Zone, that is to offer different perspectives of the data based on customer needs and application abilities.
+For example, while a student information system typically serves as the source for student-related data in the default context of a zone, a data warehouse might better be suited to provide a historical or longitudinal perspective of that exact same student data in a different context, a context more suited to the reporting and data warehousing needs of an implementation.
+Contexts enable customers and system integrators to work with data in new ways while retaining the zone topologies.